3AceShowHand/3AceShowHand/README.md

 <!--
 **JinLingChristopher/JinLingChristopher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭 I’m a backend engineer, works for sea group now.
+- 🔭 I'm a software engineer works for PingCAP, participant in TiCDC.
 - 🌱 I am an enthusiast of Operating System \ Database \ Distributed System \ Compiler
 - 👯 I’m looking to collaborate on TiDB and other interesting things.